redhat-appstudio/managed-gitops/docs/sandboxing-via-appprojects.md

 * `ClusterUser (foreign key)`
     * DB index on this field, to allow us to quickly retrieve all items for a particular user.
-* `RepositoryCredential (foreign key, nullable)`
-    * If there exist private credentials for this repository URL, they will be referenced by this field.
-    * Note: there may not exist private credentials for a repository URL, because, for example, the Git repository is public (and therefore a GitOpsDeploymentRepositoryCredential is not needed).
 * `Normalized repository URL (string, non-nullable)`
     * (Argo CD has a function we can use for normalization of the repo URL)